biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.rst

 ==================================
-Webinar 6: Species Distribution Modeling ()
+Webinar 6: Species Distribution Modeling (SDM)
 ==================================

 Create one or more Species Distribution Models using Maxent for